 It’s unclear why Chester, Pennsylvania, and not Atlanta or any of the other major cities along the mid-Atlantic coast became the preferred destination of four of Delia’s six sons and their families.
 According to Dr. Jackson, Willie Riggs, the namesake for the Willow Hill School, was known to be a “traveling person” and in the club scene in Chicago, perhaps as a musician.
 Willie already had a taste of travel and freedom from his time in Atlanta.
 Uncle Isaac had traveled to Savannah after his terrible beating.
 Perhaps the reality became that there was more to life than the oppression of Bulloch County, maybe even a better life.
 After all, with their growing education and literacy, they must have asked themselves around the kitchen table and on the walk home from church, what more could they do, what more could the Riggs family become, somewhere else?

 In Part 2: The Riggs Family: Harriet Riggs Story I’ll explore the life of Harriet Riggs, including a timeline for her life enslaved and free.
 I’ll share some surprising revelations about her biological father.

 In Part 3: The Riggs Family: New Kin I’ll share how the Riggs who came to Pennsylvania, their lives and families in Chester, and how using traditional and genetic genealogy, I’ve identified my father’s grandfather among them.

-- F. Erik Brooks.
+Brooks, F. Erik.
 Defining Their Destiny: The Story of the Willow Hill School.
-(Savannah: The Willow Hill Heritage and Renaissance Center Publishing Group, 2011).
+Savannah: The Willow Hill Heritage and Renaissance Center Publishing Group, 2011.

-- “Negroes Shot Flogged In Georgia Statesboroughs Double Lynching,” NY Times, New York, NY, 1904.
+“Negroes Shot Flogged In Georgia Statesboroughs Double Lynching.”
+The New York Times, New York, NY, 1904.